Diving the Sardine Run

 How does it work?

-Based at Cremorne Estate, each morning we receive updates about the Sardine movements.
-This is before deciding about the Sardine Run diving for the day.
+Each morning we receive updates about the Sardine movements.
+Subsequently assisting in decisions about the Sardine Run diving for the day.
 We launch from the Umzimvubu River in Port St. Johns.
 Operating north and south depending on where the action is.
 We are holders of MPA scuba diving permits which allows us access to SCUBA DIVE during the Sardine Run.
 We are also proud members of the Sardine Run Association

 DIVING ALIWAL SHOAL